Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/environment/pollution.md

 # September 8th, 2020 Livestream
 * Q&A: Pollution is a thing? https://www.youtube.com/watch?v=EI4HJKvO-OU

+# March 9th, 2019 Livestream
+* Q&A: Are you going to add earth problems for smoke fault? https://www.youtube.com/watch?v=AXNhZsAGM1M

 # August 25th, 2020 Livestream
 * Q&A: More pollution as you progress? https://clips.twitch.tv/WanderingLitigiousDurianRalpherZ